LivelyDismay/Learn-To-Mod/lessons/DynDOLOD 3.0 and Grass Cache.md

   -  *Note: Some grass mods do not have the bounds correctly set which can result in the grass not being genned correctly.
 To fix this, load your grass mod in the Creation Kit, go to the grass section, select all of the new grass, right click and press `recalculate bounds`.
 This will update the `OBND` data to properly reference the bounds of the mesh which will allow the lod to be generated correctly.
 Known grass mods that have this issue include Veydosebrom Regions, which requires the BSA unpacking to update.
 It is possible other mods also have this issue.*

 Press `Start` and allow the tool to generate the textures.
 Once done, the tool will open a pop-up.
 Press `Exit` or `Zip&Exit` if you wish to have the output zipped up for easier addition to a mod-manager or redistribution.
+In this case, we're choosing `Zip&Exit` as that allows us to add the output as a new mod in MO2 easier.

 ![alt text](https://github.com/LivelyDismay/Learn-To-Mod/blob/main/images/DynDOLODAndGrass8.png)